WebDevTuts/shortness_of_life/README.md

 - Again, do you call those men leisured who spend many hours at the barber’s simply to cut whatever grew overnight, to have a serious debate about every separate hair, to tidy up disarranged locks or to train thinning ones from the sides to lie over the forehead.
 Notes: 1) Ha.
 How interesting that they tried to hide baldness back then too.

+- On the value of reading and writing philosophy: This is the only way to prolong mortality – even to convert it to immortality.
+Honours, monuments, whatever the ambitious have ordered by decrees or raised in public buildings are soon destroyed: there is nothing that the passage of time does not demolish and remove.
+But it cannot damage the works which philosophy has consecrated: no age will wipe them out, no age diminish them.
+The next and every following age will only increase the veneration for them, since envy operates on what is at hand, but we can more openly admire things from a distance.
+So the life of the philosopher extends widely: he is not confined by the same boundary as are others.